amazingrv/react-starter/README.md

 # react-starter [![Node CI](https://github.com/amazingrv/react-starter/actions/workflows/nodejs.yml/badge.svg?branch=main)](https://github.com/amazingrv/react-starter/actions/workflows/nodejs.yml)

-A Simple react starter kit with exposed config and hooks support (for Node  16 LTS and above).
+A simple react starter kit with exposed config and hooks support, running from webpack-dev-server (for Node 16 LTS and above).

-Supports client-side routing, ReduxJS, eslint with recommended lint rules, prettier and other best practices supported OOB
+Supports eslint with recommended lint rules, prettier and other best practices supported OOB

 Currently supported config:

-- exposed configuration for eslint, browserlint, babel, postcss etc.
+- [x] configuration for eslint, prettier and webpack
-- browserlist support with postcss for autoprefixer
+- [x] browserlist support with autoprefixer using postcss
+- [x] @swc/core and swc-loader for transpiling javascript
-- babel-preset-env, Core-JS 3 Polyfills and other most used babel plugins
+- [x] support for Core-JS 3 polyfills
-- webpack loaders for eslint, font and images etc.
+- [x] webpack asset modules for svg, font and images etc.
-- support for css 3
+- [x] support for css modules
-- lodash, momentjs and respective loaders for tree-shaking support
-- all optimizations applied to production build for minimum size with max performance.
+- [x] optimized for development with fast startup and HMR
+- [x] efficient and small production builds
+- [x] webpack tree-shaking with lodash and moment lib optimizations
+- [x] code minification using swc-minify, csso for css and html minify

 ## Building and running on localhost